 featuring Marc Boutin, CEO, National Health Council

-Marc Boutin, J.D., CEO, National Health Council, will join us to discuss how the 21st Century Cures Act, value assessment frameworks and Congress' consideration of the Affordable Care Act may impact patient access to personalized medicine during PMC's next policy committee meeting on April 27.
+Marc Boutin, J.D., CEO, National Health Council, joined us to discuss how the 21st Century Cures Act, value assessment frameworks and Congress' consideration of the Affordable Care Act may impact patient access to personalized medicine.

 February 15, 2017